evewspace/eve-wspace/doc/source/install_ubuntu_nginx_mysql.rst

 To use a packaged release:

-We need to download eve-wspace from http://marbindrakon.github.com/eve-wspace/ to get latest zip or tarball package (0.1.1 at time of writing):
+You need to download eve-wspace from http://marbindrakon.github.com/eve-wspace/ to get latest zip or tarball package (0.1.1 at time of writing):

 :command:`$ wget https://github.com/marbindrakon/eve-wspace/archive/v0.1.1.tar.gz`